NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

 The [Ceres Solver](http://ceres-solver.org) is _"an open source C++ library for modeling and solving large, complicated optimization problems.
-It is a feature rich, mature and performant library which has been used in production at Google since 2010."_ This solver is needed by the _bundle adjustment_ step of the SfM pipeline.
-To install, you first needed to install several dependencies (originally described [here](http://ceres-solver.org/building.html)):
+It is a feature rich, mature and performant library which has been used in production at Google since 2010."_ This solver is needed by the _bundle adjustment_ step of the structure from motion (SfM) pipeline.
+To install, you first need to install several dependencies (originally described [here](http://ceres-solver.org/building.html)):

 [Glog](https://github.com/google/glog) is a logging library from google: